k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: dmonsfree error when killing a monster via armor blocking causing material sear damage
 - Fix: shopkeepers offering a negative value for items sold
+- Fix: some places where random traps could spawn on top of magic chests